herhu/Microservices-PR/README.md

 ### Golang CQRS Kafka gRPC Postgresql MongoDB Redis microservices example 👋

+Im Using this example to learn new technologies like kafka and grpc.

+The challenge is upgrade the version of Golang and libraries, Improve the quality of security, add testing and create pipelines for CI/CD.

+Creating a BulletProf MS 2024.

 #### 👨‍💻 Full list what has been used:
 [Kafka](https://github.com/segmentio/kafka-go) as messages broker<br/>
 [gRPC](https://github.com/grpc/grpc-go) Go implementation of gRPC<br/>